slds-lmu/yahpo_gym/yahpo_gym_r/README.md

 ### Setup

-YAHPO GYM requires a one-time setup to install the required python dependencies.
+YAHPO Gym requires a one-time setup to install the required python dependencies.
 Here we install all packages into the `yahpo_gym` conda environment.

 ```r